Home / About

 WANG Hongwei

 Prof. Hongwei Wang is a tenured professor at ZJUI where he services as the vice dean and the director of the data and information sciences research program.
 He is the vice president of the Information Technology Branch of the Zhejiang Association of Scholars from Overseas.
-Prof. Wang serves as the associate editor of the IET Collaborative Intelligent Manufacturing Journal and an editorial board member of Journal of Service Oriented Computing and Applications.
+Prof. Wang serves as an editorial board member of Journal of Service Oriented Computing and Applications.
 He has been invited to deliver keynote speeches twice in international conferences, and has won four best paper awards.
 Prior to joining Zhejiang University, he held a permanent academic position at the University of Portsmouth, UK.
 Prof. Wang got his bachelor’s degree from Zhejiang University, China, his master degree from Tsinghua University, China, and his Ph.D. degree from the University of Cambridge, UK, respectively.
+Prof. Wang has a broad interest in Knowledge-Based Systems (KBS) in the design, analysis, manufacture and maintenance of complex systems.
+He has been focusing on industrial knowledge graph, knowledge-based reasoning and decision making, fault diagnosis in the past few years.
+He has published over 140 papers in well-established journals and conferences such as IEEE Trans. on Services Computing, IEEE Trans. on Neural Networks and Learning Systems, IEEE Trans. on Industrial Informatics, IEEE Trans. on SMC: Systems、Energy, Neurocomputing, Energy.

 CHEN Wenchao

-Dr.Chen is an assistant professor with ZJU-UIUC Institute, International Campus, Zhejiang University.
+Dr.Chen is a tenured associate professor with ZJU-UIUC Institute, International Campus, Zhejiang University.
 His research interests include multi-physics computation methods and their applications for micro/nano-scale electronic devices and 3-D ICs.
 Dr.Chen received the Ph.D. degree in electrical and computer engineering from University of Florida, Gainesville, FL, USA, in 2014, the M.E. degree in electronic engineering from Shanghai Jiao Tong University, Shanghai, China, in 2009, and the B.E. degree in information engineeringfrom Xi’an Jiaotong University, Xi’an, China, in 2006.
 Dr.Chen has published over 20 peer-reviewed journal papers as well as 1 book chapter.
 He has been awarded for several awards in the past, including Chinese Government Award for Outstanding Self-financed Students Abroad, Best Student Paper Award in 2016 IEEE MTT-S IMWS.
 Dr. Chen also served as Technical Program Committee Member of IEEE MTT-S IMWS 2016, IEEE EDAPS 2017.

 CHEN Ying